 Avocados contain a fungicidal toxin.
 This toxin, persin, causes vomiting, diarrhea, fluid accumulation in the abdominal region, and breathing disorders.
-Because of its high fatty content, eating avocadoes can lead to an inflamation of the pancreas.Feeding a Pug too much of this dangerous food can also lead to obesity.
+Because of its fatty content, eating avocados can lead to an inflammation of the pancreas as well as, obesity.

 Eating cooked bones can also cause broken teeth, mouth, and tongue problems.
 A bone can get stuck in the windpipe.
-If this happens, you will have to take the animal to the veterinarian for removal.
+If this happens, a life-threatening situation may occur.

 All types of chocolate present a potential danger to your dog.
 Some chocolates are more potent than others are.
 Chocolate contains caffeine, theobromine or theophylline.
 This gives the animal double dosages of toxicity.

 Both the heart and nervous system may be affected.
 The symptoms include increased and abnormal heart rate, vomiting, diarrhea, seizures, hyperactivity, increased thirst and urination, tremors and ultimately death.

 Dark chocolate, cocoa, semi-sweet and baking chocolate are the most dangerous foods for your dog.
 Almost every baker has these ingredient in her kitchen.
 It is very tempting to sneak your pet a treat.